 “But if you have to go to Riyadh, it’s completely different in terms of regulations and the business you’ll be doing and how you do it.
 But also in terms of putting expats out there, they’re going to have to live in a very different environment.

 “So I think it is about really looking at each country and understanding that marketplace.”

-To take a deeper dive into some of the essentials international business, strategies for foreign markets and exporting see the full ProfileTree video interview.
+To take a deeper dive into essential business strategies for foreign markets, watch the full ProfileTree TV interview.